MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ### A. Enable DevSecOps for IaC

 Defender for DevOps provides visibility into the security posture of your multi-pipeline environment, regardless of whether your code and pipelines are in Azure DevOps or GitHub.
-It has the additional benefit of implementing a single pane of glass where security and DevOps teams can see scan results of all their repositories in one dashboard, as well as set up a pull request process to remediate any issues.
+It has the extra benefit of implementing a single pane of glass where security and DevOps teams can see scan results of all their repositories in one dashboard, and set up a pull request process to remediate any issues.

 For more information, see: